My mental health credentials

 As someone without any medical or therapeutic qualifications, who runs a mental health business, I totally agree.
 Does that sound strange?
 If so, let me explain.

 I'm a solicitor by profession, with a leadership role in a financial services organisation.
 So, I'm the first to concede that I have no particular mental health qualifications.
-Yes, I have a mental health condition (which happens to be post traumatic stress and, when that's really bad, I fall in to a deep depression).
+Yes, I have a mental health condition (which happens to be post traumatic stress and, when that's really bad, I suffer from depression).
 I have also experienced trauma in my life in the form of an horrendous series of events surrounding the stillbirth of the first child that my wife and I were expecting.

 In the height of my difficulties, I had access to a range of therapeutic and medical support which included access to a GP, to counselling, to cognitive behavioural therapy and to EMDR.
 All of this was good and supportive.